Decentralized Medical Records Storage on Blockchain

 Encryption and Key Management

-Key idea: data is encrypted with a symmetric key (AES-256).
+The core idea: data is encrypted with a symmetric key (AES-256).
 This data encryption key (DEK) is encrypted with the patient's public key.
-To grant access to a doctor — DEK is re-encrypted with the doctor's public key (proxy re-encryption).
+To grant access to a doctor, the DEK is re-encrypted with the doctor's public key via proxy re-encryption.

-Medical record → encrypt AES-256 → encrypted data (in IPFS/Filecoin)
+Medical record → encrypt with AES-256 → encrypted data (in IPFS/Filecoin)

 DEK → encrypt with patient's public key → encrypted DEK (in smart contract)